tannerjared/3DprintfromFreeSurfer/README.md

 pip install fsqc pymeshlab vtk stl
 ```

 If on a cluster computer, check documentation for running.
-You likely can pip install packages but might need to specify install location (it's probably best if you do):
+You likely can pip install packages (although it's likely better to use Conda or similar) but might need to specify install location (it's probably best if you do):
 ```
 pip install --install-option="--prefix=/some/path/" package_name
 ```